Your cart is empty.

 Rabbi Peter S. Knobel

-In addition to his congregational responsibilities, Rabbi Knobel serves in leadership roles in the Reform Movement on a national level as well as being actively involved in the Chicago-area community.
-He has served as president of the Central Conference of American Rabbis (CCAR) and on the CCAR's Mishkan T'filah Editorial Committee.
-He is a past chair of the Liturgy and Reform Practice Committee and was a member of ad hoc committees on human sexuality, homosexuality and the rabbinate, and patrilineal descent.
-He also is a member of the ARZA National Board, and chairs its Institute for Reform Zionism, and is a member of the board of trustees of both the Union for Reform Judaism and the Hebrew Union College-Jewish Institute of Religion.
-Rabbi Knobel is past president of the Chicago Board of Rabbis and the Chicago Association of Reform Rabbis and is active in the Evanston Downtown Clergy Association and a member of the Board of the Council for a Parliament of the World Religions.
-He is a member of the National Interreligious Leadership Initiative on Peace in the Middle East.
+In addition to his congregational responsibilities, Rabbi Knobel served in leadership roles in the Reform Movement on a national level as well as being actively involved in the Chicago-area community.
+He served as president of the Central Conference of American Rabbis and on the CCAR's Mishkan T'filah Editorial Committee.
+He was a past chair of the Liturgy and Reform Practice Committee and was a member of ad hoc committees on human sexuality, homosexuality and the rabbinate, and patrilineal descent.
+He also was a member of the ARZA National Board, and chairs its Institute for Reform Zionism, and was a member of the board of trustees of both the Union for Reform Judaism and the Hebrew Union College-Jewish Institute of Religion.
+Rabbi Knobel was past president of the Chicago Board of Rabbis and the Chicago Association of Reform Rabbis and is active in the Evanston Downtown Clergy Association and a member of the Board of the Council for a Parliament of the World Religions.
+He was a member of the National Interreligious Leadership Initiative on Peace in the Middle East.

-Rabbi Knobel has taught extensively at a number of colleges including HUC-JIR, Yale University, Connecticut College, and Spertus Institute, on subjects ranging from Biblical Aramaic to Jewish mysticism to Israel in Christian thought and Jewish bioethics.
-He has also authored and edited numerous articles and publications in the areas of Jewish bioethics, liturgy, and Zionist thought, and is the editor of Mishkan Moeid: A Guide to the Jewish Seasons (CCAR Press, 2013) and Navigating the Journey: The Essential Guide to the Jewish Life Cycle, coming from CCAR Press in 2017.
+Rabbi Knobel taught extensively at a number of colleges including HUC-JIR, Yale University, Connecticut College, and Spertus Institute, on subjects ranging from Biblical Aramaic to Jewish mysticism to Israel in Christian thought and Jewish bioethics.
+He also authored and edited numerous articles and publications in the areas of Jewish bioethics, liturgy, and Zionist thought, and is the editor of Mishkan Moeid: A Guide to the Jewish Seasons (CCAR Press, 2013) and Navigating the Journey: The Essential Guide to the Jewish Life Cycle (CCAR Press, 2018).

 CCAR Press works include: